-Responses to this section were high level and limited.
-Specifically, there is very limited information about plans to monitor for fraud, waste and abuse (FWA) - it appears as if there is only 1 employee handling all FWA issues; there is no information on how they will identify FWA and conduct audits on a regular basis; there is no discussion of tools they will use to perform audits and no description of auditing resources available.
+Information is high level and limited.
+Specifically, there is very limited information about plans to monitor for fraud, waste and abuse (FWA) - no information on how they will identify and conduct audits on a regular basis; there is no discussion of tools or auditing resources.
 Limited detail regarding plans for the providing pharmacy information via the required public facing website.
 The information provided on TPL was largely responsive but was located in the wrong section.
 Description of the processes to validate encounter claims is very limited and timelines were not provided.
 Lacking info on the governance structure - how board members are elected or appointed, major operational procedures and processes missing as well as plans for key committees' composition and functions.